 This is a countrywide traffic accident dataset, which covers 49 states of the United States.
-The data is continuously being collected from February 2016, using several data providers, including two APIs which provide streaming traffic event data.
+The data is continuously being collected from February 2016, using several data providers, including multiple APIs that provide streaming traffic event data.
 These APIs broadcast traffic events captured by a variety of entities, such as the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road-networks.
-Currently, there are about 3.0 million accident records in this dataset.
+Currently, there are about 1.5 million accident records in this dataset.
 Check the below descriptions for more detailed information.

 Please cite the following papers if you use this dataset:

 Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
 “A Countrywide Traffic Accident Dataset.”, arXiv preprint arXiv:1906.05409 (2019).